salman7420/salman7420/README.md

 # 💫 About Me:
-Currently finished working on my AI powered portfolio, leave a comment and rating: https://salman-football.vercel.app<br>Eager to team up on AI-driven projects, especially for hackathons or open-source initiatives or discussion around tech! <br>I'm always looking to learn from experienced developers in the AI and cloud space.
-I'd appreciate any advice on improving Machine Learning skills and finding my dream job!<br>I'm diving deep into advanced cloud architectures on AWS combing it with AI.
+<br>Eager to team up on AI-driven projects, especially for hackathons or open-source initiatives or discussion around tech! <br>I'm always looking to learn from experienced developers in the AI and cloud space.
+I'd appreciate any advice on improving Machine Learning skills.<br>I'm diving deep into advanced cloud architectures on AWS combing it with AI.
 I'm also experimenting with LLM.<br>Huge sports fan!
 I'm always happy to connect with fellow tech and sports enthusiasts in the DMV area.
 Let's chat!!!

 ## 🌐 Socials: